 My business and family situation do not allow me to go abroad or attend a full-time programme.

-Liverpool offers an ideal combination of breadth/depth for a management/technology consultant.
-There is no pure focus on management concepts, nor a narrow focus on ML/DL only, but AI in general; not a pure focus on programming or data science, but practically oriented and technically sound.
+The University of Liverpool Online offers an ideal combination of breadth/depth for a management/technology consultant.
+There is no pure focus on management concepts, nor a narrow focus on ML/DL only, but AI in general.
+The programme is ractically oriented and technically sound.

 What have your first impressions of the programme been like?

 There is a good pace [and it has been] a good start with the ‘General Trends in Computer Science’ module.
 There is an interesting selection of students with varying experience/backgrounds, and I am learning a lot from the cohort as well.
-There is a good selection of topics; there could be a better choice for a few materials of the reading list.
-There is a good balance across types of assignments (individual vs group, discussion forum vs. essay writing), strong support from lecturers, and useful feedback on assignments.
+There is a good balance across types of assignments – such as individual and group assessments, discussion forums, and essay writing – strong support from lecturers, and useful feedback on assignments.

-The technology is reliable and helpful (online learning portal, MS Teams and all other tools like EndNote etc. for managing references,).
+The technology is reliable and helpful; I regularly use the virtual learning environment(VLE), Microsoft Teams and all other tools like EndNote for managing references.

 15-20 hours of study per week seems the right investment, assuming (a) a good foundation and (b) focusing on the ‘must-do’ parts.
 If someone lacks a programming background, has the ambition to get very high grades, and wants to read/watch all additional materials, then more time may be required.